 EPSRC Industrial CASE Studentship: 3D Computational Modelling of Subsea Pipeline-Soil Interaction – for Application in the Design of Controlled Lateral Buckling

-3.5 year DPhil studentship, available from October 2016 (subject to eligibility requirements below).
+3.5 year DPhil studentship, available from October 2017 (subject to eligibility requirements below)

 Subsea pipelines are frequently required to operate at high pressure and high temperature (HPHT).
 In deep water, pipelines are laid directly on the seabed, and are therefore susceptible to lateral buckling caused by thermal expansion.
 A major design objective is to initiate controlled lateral buckles in pre-determined locations.
-Because pipeline operation involves numerous shutdowns and restarts, lateral buckling is a cyclic process, with the pipe repeatedly moving back and forth across the seabed.
-This causes severe plastic distortion and remoulding of the seabed soil, and makes numerical modelling extremely challenging.
+Because pipeline operation involves numerous shutdowns and restarts, lateral buckling is a cyclic process, with the pipe scraping back and forth across the seabed and accumulating differential settlements along the pipe axis.
+The severe plastic deformation of the seabed soil makes numerical modelling extremely challenging.

 Many HPHT pipeline projects face a significant challenge to predict the full cyclic pipe-soil interaction response in 3D, which is inadequately represented by current design tools.
 This project aims to develop an industry-leading methodology for pipeline lateral buckling analysis that captures enough of the underlying physics to give realistic predictions, yet is efficient and robust enough to be used by pipeline engineers in real design situations.
 The project is strongly supported by two major oil and gas operators, and will build on the success of the recently-concluded SAFEBUCK Joint Industry Project in which all three supervisors were closely involved.

 The studentship covers University and College fees at the level set for UK students, plus the standard EPSRC stipend (tax-free maintenance grant) of £14,296 per year, supplemented by a stipend top-up from the industrial sponsor.